California red-sided garter snake: Distribution and habitat

+Behavior

+The species T. sirtalis is capable of activity at lower temperatures than other species of North American snake.
+Thamnophis sirtalis infernalis are diurnal.
+They live in marshland and are proficient swimmers and often escape into water when threatened.
+As juveniles they tend to be fearful and they grow up to be generally passive.
+When handled,Thamnophis sirtalis infernalis, will musk and release cloacal contents then strike.It appears that newly emerged males may need as much as 2 days to “recover” from the effects of the long winter dormancy.
+During this time, the snakes are cold, relatively inactive, and weak.

 Reproduction

 Thamnophis sirtalis infernalis is a viviparous snake, and they mate in the late winter to early spring.
 Live young are born in the mid-summer to early fall and are typically 12-20 centimeters (5-8 inches) in length.
 Clutch sizes vary, but typically vary from 8 to 20 young.

 Like the red-spotted garter snake (T. s. concinnus), juvenile T. s. infernalis are born with faint colors, which grow increasingly brighter as the snake matures and sheds.
 Most juveniles are born yellow and become successively more blue as the snake matures and sheds.